 How tariffs impact dropshipping costs

-With dropshipping continually shifting, one major challenge for sellers in 2025 has been the impact of tariffs, mainly the ones introduced by the Trump administration starting March 4, 2025.
+With dropshipping continually shifting, one major challenge for sellers in 2025 has been the impact of tariffs, mainly the ones introduced by the Trump administration starting February 1, 2025.

 Higher product costs from import taxes

-New challenges of dropshipping due to tariffs:
+New challenges of dropshipping due to tariffs include:

 - Price pass-throughs: Suppliers often pass the extra costs from tariffs to dropshippers, who then have to raise prices for their customers.